Naahmo/Autoparry-volt-ping-40-200/README.md

 6.Lock in first person then stare at the sky (90 degrees)

- Example of this https://streamable.com/adt1t4 (in this clip the program is still in early version so theres no minimizing the screen)
+ Example of the process https://streamable.com/sdefsi

 7.Enjoy your volt